Job Search Masterclass Specialized Job Searches

 What This Does to Your Work

 Your brain has a part called the Default Mode Network (DMN) that manages your sense of self.
 In the military, this part gets constant clear feedback.
-When you enter a civilian job where the structure is unclear and the goal feels vague, the alarm center of your brain—the Amygdala—senses danger.
+When you enter a civilian job where the structure is unclear and the goal feels vague, the alarm center of your brain: the Amygdala, which senses danger.
 This takes over, preventing your "CEO" part of the brain, the Prefrontal Cortex (PFC) (which handles planning and social skills), from working properly.
 This makes it hard for you to successfully think about and plan your new career.

 Why Practical Steps Work